Rerun Van Pelt: Development

 Rerun started as a minor character in the Peanuts universe, only becoming a main character in the last decade of the comic strip.
 Rerun was first mentioned in the strip on May 23, 1972, during a storyline in which Lucy throws her younger brother Linus out of the house, only to relent when she learns that yet another little brother had just been born.

 Initially, toddler Rerun was shown playing cards with an equally confused Snoopy, and learning to tie his shoes from Lucy.

 For many years, Rerun was only seen perched in a seat on the back of his mother's bicycle, wryly commenting on his mother's riding skills and habits.
 Schulz, a careful observer of ordinary life, was inspired by the sight of young children strapped down for transport.
 "You look at these little kids hanging on to their elders..." he said, "and you wonder what goes through their minds."
 Rerun was "a kind of interpreter to those silent thoughts and impressions.
 The absence of parents and adults in the comic strip means that Rerun must face his trials alone.
 One critic writes, "Mrs. Van Pelt exposes Rerun to the harsher truths of the outside world.
-He has to find for himself in fighting off dogs, handle burdens like her purchases, and deal with setbacks in life, such as potholes.
+He has to fend for himself in fighting off dogs, handle burdens like her purchases, and deal with setbacks in life, such as potholes.
 Perhaps she wants to prepare Rerun for the cruelties and failures that Charlie Brown's gang frequently encounters.
 After all, his older brother, Linus, basically hides under a blanket."

 In 1976, Rerun made his first animated appearance in the special It's Arbor Day, Charlie Brown, in a sequence on the back of his mother's bicycle.
 He was rarely used in the 1980s; by that time, Schulz had run out of ideas about how to use him.
 "Rerun is still around," Schulz said in a 1984 interview promoting It's Flashbeagle, Charlie Brown.
 "He rides on the back of his mom's bicycle now and then, and we're going to use him on some of the Saturday morning television shows but I just... run out of ideas on certain subjects, and lately I haven't been able to think of anything where he is on the back of his mom's bicycle.
 But he's still around."